 Tis the season for making and gifting cookies.
-Elise and I are decorating sugar cookies for our friends and neighbors and we’re going to package them in these 5-minute DIY cookie treat bags made from plain old wax paper and decorative Elmer’s masking tape.
+Elise and I are decorating sugar cookies for our friends and neighbors and we’re going to package them in these 5-minute DIY cookie treat bags made from plain old wax paper and decorative Elmer’s Designer Masking Tape.
+It’s a cute and creative idea for wrapping individual cookies and treats!

-Sure you could go to the trouble to buy cookie treat bags or you can make this cookie packaging from supplies you probably already have in your house.
-I used the X-ACTO Designer Series craft knife, ruler and self-healing mat and Elmer’s Repositionable Designer Masking Tape.
+Sure you could go to the trouble to buy cookie treat bags …or you can make this cute and creative cookie bag packaging from supplies you probably already have at home.
+I used the X-ACTO Designer Series craft knife, ruler and self-healing mat and Elmer’s Designer Masking Tape.

 The technique takes 5 minutes and would be perfect for birthday party and baby shower favors too.